w8be/usb-ptt-arduino-nano-every/README.md

 ***
 Connect the footswitch to the computer and test with the radio.
- Use the logging function on SmartCAT  for testing.
+ Use the logging function on SmartCAT  for testing.<br>
 Example CAT Command to turn on MOX:<br>
 <code>2024-10-01 14:24:15.328 COM4 [rcvd]: ZZ
   2024-10-01 14:24:15.331 COM4 [rcvd]: TX1;</code><br>